 If you've been on TikTok much, chances are you've seen the laundry stripping challenge at some point or another on your For You Page.
 We don't blame you.
 It's pretty satisfying to watch what you thought were clean towels or clean pillow covers be stripped of the hidden dirt and grime right there for you to see with your own eyes.
 And it's pretty easy to do, which is why it seems like everyone is trying it on items that are due for a deep clean in their house.

-If you're looking to go viral on TikTok and clean your bathroom towels at the same time, our Chief Technology Officer, Karen Iveson, is answering all of your questions about this soaking method.
+If you're looking to go viral on TikTok and clean your bathroom towels at the same time, we have the answers to all your questions about laundry stripping.

-Q: Can you only do laundry stripping on sheets/towels or other items too?
+Can you only do laundry stripping on sheets and towels, or other items too?

-Karen Iveson: Laundry stripping is often done in a large sink or tub filled with very hot water.
+Now that you have an answer to “what is laundry stripping”, are you ready to learn how to strip laundry?
+Laundry stripping is often done in a large sink or tub filled with very hot water.
 The most common chemical used to strip laundry is Borax.
 When added to very hot water it can form hydrogen peroxide bleach that whitens clothing.
 Borax can also inhibit the growth of bacteria and mold so is great for strip cleaning active wear.
 Stripping is also effective at cleaning diapers and soiled bed pads.
-Check the fabric label before use to ensure dyes are color-fast and will not run.
+Check the fabric label before using this laundry stripping method to ensure dyes are color-fast and will not run.

-Q: What safety precautons should you take when laundry stripping?
+What safety precautions should you take when laundry stripping?

-Karen Iveson: ALWAYS keep children, vulnerable adults and pets away from the location where the laundry is being stripped, because the water is very hot and the chemicals are alkaline can irritate skin.
+ALWAYS keep children, vulnerable adults and pets away from the location where the laundry is being stripped, because the water is very hot and the chemicals are alkaline, which can irritate skin.
 Read the label on the chosen chemical before use and wear appropriate protective clothing such as gloves, an apron and protective eye safety glasses.
 Rinse the fabric thoroughly to remove all chemicals.
 Thoroughly rinse the tub with hot water only (no cleaners), particularly if it is used for bathing.